tigeryy2/comfyui-structured-outputs/README.md

 See [describe_image_parts.json](example_workflows/describe_image_parts.json)

 This example:
--
+- Defines attributes for the text, background, style (photography, painting, etc.), and if the image is cool
+- Uses the Structured Output Node to generate descriptions for each attribute
+- Combines the attributes in a formatted text string
+  - in real use cases you would likely use the attributes to create a prompt for an image generation model

+## Contributing

+All contributions, bug reports, issues, requests welcome!

-## API Keys
+## FAQ

+### What's this about API Keys?

 To use the ComfyUI LLM Structured Output Nodes, you will need to have an API key for the OpenAI API.

 You can get one by signing up at [OpenAI](https://platform.openai.com/signup).

-Copy your key and paste it into the `.env` file in the project root.
+Copy your key and paste it into a `.env` file in the project root.

 e.g. See [.env.example](.env.example)
 ```